itseez3d/metaperson/docs/business-integration/js_api.md

   * `4K.jpg`, `2K.jpg`, `1K.jpg`
   * `4K.webp`, `2K.webp`, `1K.webp`
 * `useZip` - by default, MetaPerson Creator returns a link to a ZIP archive with an exported model.
 You can set it to `false`, to get a direct link to a GLB of FBX file.
+* `exportTemplateJson` - JSON with common parameters that are applied to all exported avatars.
+This parameter is avaiable only for the Desktop version.
+See more details about [export template](#export-template).

 ### UI Parameters